apache/systemds/docs/api/python/sources/getting_started/install.rst.txt

   pip install systemds

-SystemDS is a java-project, the `pip` package contains all the necessary `jars`, but you will need java version 8 installed.
+SystemDS is a java-project, the `pip` package contains all the necessary `jars`, but you will need java version 11 installed.
 Do not use an older or newer version of java, because SystemDS is non compatible with other java versions.

 Check the output of ``java -version``.
 The output should look similar to::

-  openjdk version "1.8.0_242"
+  openjdk version "11.0.18" 2023-01-17
-  OpenJDK Runtime Environment (build 1.8.0_242-b08) OpenJDK 64-Bit Server VM (build 25.242-b08, mixed mode)
+  OpenJDK Runtime Environment (build 11.0.18+10-post-Ubuntu-0ubuntu122.04) OpenJDK 64-Bit Server VM (build 11.0.18+10-post-Ubuntu-0ubuntu122.04, mixed mode, sharing)

-The important part is in the first line ``openjdk version "1.8.0_xxx"``, please make sure this is the case.
+The important part is in the first line ``openjdk version "11.xx"``, please make sure this is the case.